 \section{Quasinormal Modes of an Uncharged Dilaton Black Hole}

+When a black hole is perturbed, the response will undergo three stages.
+The first stage will depend on the initial condition.
+The second stage corresponds to oscillations due to complex frequencies.
+These modes are called quasinormal modes.
+The last stage corresponds to late time decay which goes as a power law.

-Quasinormal modes of a classical perturbation of black hole space-times are defined as the solutions to the related wave equations characterized by purely ingoing waves at the horizon.
-In addition, one has to impose boundary conditions on the solutions at the asymptotic regions as well.
-In asymptotically flat space-times, the second boundary condition is for the solution to be purely outgoing at spatial infinity.
-For asymptotically AdS space times, various boundary conditions have been chosen in the current literature.
-One of the choices is the Dirchelet boundary condition.
-It seems to work well for scalar perturbations but may not be suitable for gravitational and vector perturbations.
-Another condition for AdS spaces is to make the energy-momentum flux density to vanish asymptotically \cite{bir2}.
-In this paper we will chose the Dirchlet condition since we are studying scalar perturbations only.
+In this paper, our main goal is to compute the frequencies of the quasi normal modes of the scalar perturbations.
+In this work, the quasinormal modes corresponds to the wave solutions of eq.(17) with appropriate boundary conditions imposed.
+There are two boundary conditions.
+At the horizons, it is imposed that the wave is purely ingoing.
+The other boundary condition is at the asymptotic infinity.
+For asymptotically flat space-time, the boundary condition is for the wave to be purely out going.
+For asymptotically AdS scape-times, various boundary conditions are chosen.
+One of the chosen condition is the Dirichlet boundary condition and the other is to make the energy momentum flux to be zero at infinity\cite{bir2}.
+In this paper, we will choose the Dirichlet condition.

-First we will focus on the uncharged black string solution with $Q=0$ in the metric.
-Note that this solution has a horizon $r_h= M/4 \Lambda$.
+First, the uncharged black string solution with $Q=0$ is considered.
+This solution has a horizon at $r_h= M/4 \Lambda$.
 To compute the modes we will choose scalar perturbation with $\mu =0$.
-For this case, $P(z)$ given in eq.(22) is,
+For this case, $P(z)$ in eq.(22) is,

-Now, with the definition of $R$ as,
+Now, with the definition of $\Psi$ as,

 the radial equation given in eq.(21) becomes,

 where,